 The law states that there are only certain survivors of the victim that may pursue a wrongful death action.
 These include:

-There are an array of accidents or incidents that a Peoria, AZ wrongful death lawyer can pursue a wrongful death claim on behalf of the victim’s survivors:
+There are an array of accidents or incidents that a Peoria, AZ wrongful death lawyer can pursue a wrongful death claim on behalf of the victim’s survivors.
+Wrongful death accidents typically occur when one person’s negligence directly or indirectly caused the death of another person.
+Some of the most common examples include:

 Wrongful death claims are brought versus a defendant who has actually triggered somebody’s death, either through neglect or as a result of some intentional action.
 Wrongful death claims permit the estate and/or those close to a departed person to submit a suit against the party who is lawfully accountable for the death.
 Though each state’s wrongful death laws vary, these types of suits are typically filed by a representative of the departed person’s estate, frequently on behalf of surviving members of the family affected by the death.